 There were no cookie credit advances.

 The beauty of Grandma’s cookie jar was that not only did it satisfy my sweet-tooth, but it taught this simple and effective approach to managing money: The cookie jar was not a bottomless pit.
 The outgo could NEVER surpass the income.
 There was no such thing as a cookie credit card.
 There was no “cookie debt.”
 Today, we can use the cookie jar as a method to teach the art of budgeting.
-Some people use envelopes, other may use budgeting software, but the principle is the same.
+Some people use envelopes, other may use another method (such as YNAB), but the principle is the same.
 What goes in is the only thing that comes out!
 The amount spent can never exceed the amount deposited.